 Canyon Cookery, Linda Sellers Peavy, Page 10.

-Bridger Canyon was settled in the late 1800’s by farmers and loggers prior to Montana gaining statehood in 1889.
+Bridger Canyon was settled in the late 1800s by farmers and loggers prior to Montana gaining statehood in 1889.
 Skiing began in the area as early as 1916 when a group of men of Scandinavian descent met Sunday mornings to ski the Story Hills area.
 By the late-1930s a small tow rope was built to accommodate the skiers on this hill.
 The Bear Canyon ski area was also being constructed during this era.
 By 1948, due to scarce snow conditions at both locations, a search began for a site with sufficient snow.
 Viewed during an air search, a natural bowl on the east side of the Bridgers was located and by the following year the Montana State ski team began to train on what would soon become known as Bridger Bowl.
-What started as 120 acres in 1955 has grown to over 2,000 acres of skiable terrain that includes the famed ‘Ridge’ and Cold Smoke powder.
+What started as 120 acres in 1955 have grown to over 2,000 acres of skiable terrain that includes the famed ‘Ridge’ and Cold Smoke powder.

 Today, people are drawn to Bridger Canyon for the same reasons as the homesteaders over a hundred years ago – the love of the land, fertile ground, the solitude yet close proximity to Bozeman as well as the unparalleled surrounding beauty.